Cliques, Chromatic Number, and Independent Sets in the Semi-random Process: Introduction and Main Results

 In fact, much stronger property holds.
 Let $H$ be an $n$-vertex graph of maximum degree $\Delta = \Delta(n) \gg \log n$.
 In~\cite{beneliezer2020fast} it was proved that there exists a strategy to build $H$ in $(\Delta n / 2)(1+o(1))$ rounds.

 In light of Observations~\ref{obs:cliques1} and~\ref{obs:cliques2}, it remains to investigate how large complete graphs one can build in $t$ rounds, provided that $t = t(n) = n^{1+o(1)}$ and $t = \bigo( n \log n )$.
+Recall that $f(n)=o(1)$ only means that $\lim_{n\to\infty} f(n)=0$ and so it might be negative.
+In particular, we allow $t \ll n$ as long as $t = n^{1+o(1)}$.
 If $t = o(n \log n)$, then one may create a complete graph of size which is asymptotic to the maximum number of squares on a single vertex---see Lemma~\ref{lem:squares}(b).
 More importantly, asymptotically, this is the best one can do.
 This is our first main result which we state below.